The Weight You Carry

 The Command to Rise

-When He spoke to the paralytic, He commanded him to arise and take up his bed.
-This was not a dismissal of his pain, but an affirmation of his worth and a restoration of his purpose.
-Your life still has purpose, even when you cannot see it.
+When He spoke to the paralytic in the Gospel of Mark, He did not wait for the man to feel strong enough to stand on his own.
+He commanded him to arise, take up his bed, and walk.
+This was not a cold dismissal of the man's long-standing suffering, but a powerful affirmation of his worth and a total restoration of his earthly purpose.

 I say unto thee, Arise, and take up thy bed, and go thy way into thine house.— Mark 2:11, KJV